shipwright-io/community/ships/0039-build-scheduler-opts.md

 As a cluster admin, I want builds to be able to tolerate provided node taints so that they can be scheduled on nodes that are not suitable/designated for application workloads.

+#### Custom Scheduler

+As a platform engineer/cluster admin, I want builds to use a custom scheduler so that I can provide my own scheduler that is optimized for my build workloads.

 ### Implementation Notes